 The human body has a harder time fighting off infection if the injury is to the hands or fingers.
 This is where animal bites often occur.
 While many animal bites heal without issue, infections can cause a bit to become life-threatening.

 The bacteria in an animal’s mouth are introduced into the body through a bite that penetrates the skin.
 If the skin is not broken, there is no risk for infection.
-The bacteria multiply, and the symptoms of an infection begin to appear.
+The bacteria multiply, and the symptoms of infection begin to appear.
 Those symptoms include redness and swelling.